chrisnajman/multi-form-demo/README.md

 ### Keyboard navigation

-I followed the project specification when scripting, but I jettisoned much of the design.
-This was because I found that if I followed it, successful keyboard navigation would be partial at best.
-So, instead of hiding default form characteristics, e.g. checkboxes and radio buttons, I've incorporated them into my design, which, not being a designer, I've kept as basic as possible.
+I followed the project specification when scripting, but jettisoned much of the design.
+This was because I found that if I followed the design, successful keyboard navigation would only be partial, at best.
+So instead of hiding default form elements such as checkboxes and radio buttons, I've made a feature of them.

-I also modified the excellent [Accessible Custom Toggle Switch by Álvaro (Codepen)](https://codepen.io/alvarotrigo/pen/NWweaqW) so that the keyboard user will know they are interacting with a checkbox.
+I also modified the excellent [Accessible Custom Toggle Switch by Álvaro (Codepen)](https://codepen.io/alvarotrigo/pen/NWweaqW) so the keyboard user will know they are interacting with a checkbox (and not have to make a guess).

 #### To navigate between radio items: